sbcshop/Zero-Barcode-Hat-Software/README.md

    <img src= "https://github.com/sbcshop/Pi-Barcode-HAT/blob/main/images/img7.JPG" />

-#### Step 2 - In USB keyboard mode, you have to open a notepad/word and scan any barcode or QR-code to get thier number in your system.
+#### Step 2 - In USB keyboard mode, you have to open a notepad/word and scan any barcode or QR-code to get their number in your system.
 As shown in image below

    <img src= "https://github.com/sbcshop/Zero-Barcode-Hat/blob/main/images/SC.PNG" />